-The Suunto Cobra2 has three diving modes: AIR mode for diving with standard air only, NITROX mode for diving with oxygen enriched mixtures, and GAUGE mode for use as a bottom timer.
+The Suunto D4 has three diving modes: AIR mode for diving with standard air only, NITROX mode for diving with oxygen enriched mixtures, and FREE mode for free diving.

 The OFF mode disables the DIVE mode, and allows the TIME mode to be used underwater.
 The chosen dive mode is displayed when the DIVE mode is accessed, and you can toggle between the submodes by pressing the UP/DOWN buttons.